turinglabsorg/datahub-learn/network-documentation/near/tutorials/nft-marketplace-in-assemblyscript.md

 It will open your default browser and choose one of the account that you've just created to authenticate it on our terminal.
 Do it twice so that your 2 new accounts are authenticated on the NEAR CLI.
 If your browser doesn't automatically open, you can just follow the instruction when using `near login`.

-To check whether those accounts already authenticated on our computer, we can use this command:
+To check whether those accounts are already authenticated on your computer, you can use this command:

 ```bash
 ls ~/.near-credentials/default/
 ```

-If you saw at least 2 files with `[account_id].json` similar to the one that you've created on the browser, then we're good to go.
-Without further ado, let's try try some function that we already created with these new accounts.
+If you saw at least 2 files with `[account_id].json` similar to the one that you've created on the browser, then you're good to go.
+Without further ado, let's try try some functions that we already created with these new accounts.

-### Mint NFT!
+### Mint an NFT!

-We need to use call method to mint new NFT because it will mutate the blockchain state.
-We will use the function `mint_to` to create mint new NFT and assign its ownership to somebody.
+We need to use the `call` method to mint a new NFT because it will mutate the blockchain state.
+We will use the function `mint_to` to mint a new NFT and assign its ownership to somebody.
 You can use the command below:

 ```bash
 near call --accountId [ARTIST_ID] dev-1610108148519-8579413 mint_to '{"owner_id": "[ARTIST_ID]"}'